Bigg Boss 11’s Akash Dadlani Is Back With ‘Bang Bang’ & Shilpa Shinde Is The First One To Watch It!

 - Bigg Boss 11’s Priyank Sharma Is Head Over Heels In Love With Benafsha Soonawala!

-- Armaan Kohli Bangs His Girlfriend's Head Against The Floor; FIR Filed Against Him!

-Akash Dadlani became popular with his Bigg Boss stint.
-Although he irritated a few with his annoying behaviour, he made many laugh with his funny antics.
+Akash Dadlani became quite popular with his Bigg Boss stint.
+Although he irritated a few contestants with his annoying behaviour, he made many laugh with his funny antics.
 It has to be recalled that his rap, 'Bang Bang' that he made in the Bigg Boss 11 house became the anthem of the year for the contestants.

-Now, A-cash (his nickname) is back with his first single 'Bang Bang'.
+Now, A-Cash (his nickname) is back with his first single 'Bang Bang'.
 He also revealed the first poster of his album!

 Bang Bang Poster